kubraturan/ricky-and-morty/README.md

-- [x] Using React vs Typescript
+- ✅ Using React vs Typescript

-- [x] implement multi-select
+- ✅ implement multi-select

-- [x] Querying the API with the query written in the input field and ensuring that it is listed in the popup content
+- ✅ Querying the API with the query written in the input field and ensuring that it is listed in the popup content

-- [x] In the listed results, the character's picture, name and information about how many episodes he played in are displayed for each character.
+- ✅ In the listed results, the character's picture, name and information about how many episodes he played in are displayed for each character.

-- [x] Highlighting the word typed for query in the results listed (in the example design, 'Ric' is shown in bold in the results of the search for 'ric')
+- ✅ Highlighting the word typed for query in the results listed (in the example design, 'Ric' is shown in bold in the results of the search for 'ric')

-- [x] adding and subtracting the selected results to the input field
+- ✅ adding and subtracting the selected results to the input field

-- [x] Keyboard navigation support
+- ✅ Keyboard navigation support

-- [x] All operations should be possible using the arrow keys and tabs, selected items in the input field or lines in the result list should be navigated, and deletion/selection operations should be possible.
+- ✅ All operations should be possible using the arrow keys and tabs, selected items in the input field or lines in the result list should be navigated, and deletion/selection operations should be possible.

-- [x] Loading state display
+- ✅ Loading state display

-- [x] Displaying exception handling and error states on the interface
+- ✅ Displaying exception handling and error states on the interface